declare-lab/dialogue-understanding/README.md

 `--shuffle 2` : Original context in train, val; shuffled context in test.

 #### Context Control Models
-Trained at utterance level.
+Trained at utterance-level minibatch.
 The script is `train_context_control.py`.
 You can specify training arguments to determine how to control the context.

 ### Note